RRafiee/NIMBLE/README.md

 ## NanoString Classifiation

 ==============================================================================
+Input:
-Input csv file, raw data of nanoString gene expression The column header (column names) must be sample names, row names must be 36 gene names
+csv file, raw data of nanoString gene expression
+The column header (column names) must be sample names, row names must be 36 gene names

-Output
+Output:
 Classifier confidence and subgroup labels for the samples